 Greg Staats is a Toronto artist who works in photography, performance, video installation, and sculpture.
 His current work is engaged in an ongoing process of reconnecting with a traditional Haudenosaunee (Iroquois) restorative aesthetic.
-This aesthetic, related to condolence ceremonies occurring after the death of a community member, relies on the shared repetitive experience of trauma and renewal.
+This aesthetic, related to condolence ceremonies occurring after the death of a community member or titleholder, relies on the shared repetitive experience of trauma and renewal.
 Staats’ practice uses language, mnemonics, and the natural world to reconnect with this cultural history.

 As artist-in-residence Staats will research the Art Gallery of Ontario’s processes and methods of knowledge through examining its archives, libraries, collections, and conservation techniques.
 These institutional knowledge structures will be compared to the Haudenosaunee ways of knowing and learning which inform community strategies for memory, health, and mental wellbeing.
 The juxtaposition of these disparate processes of knowing and remembering will inform new video and photographic works, as well as an online conversation that makes visible this research and residency period.

 During his residency Staats will work with Andrew Hunter, the AGO’s Fredrik S. Eaton Curator of Canadian Art, to create an online digital archive.
 This project will chronicle the progress of Staats’ work with the Haudenosaunee restorative aesthetic.
 Staats will digitize his family archive of photographs, documents, and heirlooms.
 These will be uploaded along with other cultural, historic, and contemporary images, which will inform a discussion between the artist and the curator, and beyond to engage our visitors both on site and online via the blog, A conversation between Artist and Curator.